Trewaters/soar/public/help/flows/create-flow.md

 **Keep It Focused:**

-- Stick to one theme or purpose per series
+- Stick to one theme or purpose per flow
-- Typically 5-12 poses work well for most series
+- Typically 5-12 poses work well for most flow
-- Too many poses can make a series unwieldy
+- Too many poses can make a flow unwieldy

 **Consider Your Audience:**